davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

   - E.g., us-east-1a to us-west-1b

-### RDS Mutli AZ
+### RDS Multi AZ

 This is **NOT** the same as Read Replicas, it is for Disaster Recovery.

 - Replication is **synchronous**, so writes only complete when written to all replicas.
 - Application communicates to RDS with a single DNS name
 - If the RDS fails, there is automatic failover to the replica, you don't need to do anything during the failure.
-- Optional: read replicas can also be setup to be mutli-AZ.
+- Optional: read replicas can also be setup to be multi-AZ.

 #### Converting Single-AZ to Multi-AZ